 Inga was educated at Gravesend Grammar School and Regent Street Polytechnic (BA Hons Business Studies).

 Inga spent fifteen years in commerce with Levi Strauss, Sainsbury and Storehouse, undertaking roles in marketing, brand management and general management.
 She then moved to the not for profit sector where she ran Ski Club of Great Britain before joining the National Trust, first being responsible for the Trust’s commercial operations and later for the management of one third of the Trust’s properties including those in the East of England.
-Most recently, until her retirement in 2010, she was Director General of the Royal Horticultural Society and has just completed a term as Chair of the Heritage Lottery Fund in the East of England
+Most recently, until her retirement in 2010, she was Director General of the Royal Horticultural Society and in 2016 completed a term as Chair of the Heritage Lottery Fund in the East of England

 Inga is currently Chair of the Regional Advisory Board of the National Trust in East of England and in the June 2017 Queen’s Birthday Honours list was awarded an OBE for her services to heritage and the community.

 gained a PhD in Chemistry from Keele University before moving to Suffolk in 1985 to work for BT.
 Geoff’s career path at BT led him to study further gaining an MBA in Strategic Management from Nottingham University and later a Law degree from London Guildhall University.
 Geoff finally ended up in BT’s Brightstar business incubator helping to create fledging businesses.
 After leaving BT Geoff was elected first as a District and then as Town Councillor.
 He was Mayor of Woodbridge in 2014/15 and is currently Deputy Leader of Suffolk Coastal District Council as well as Cabinet Member for Economic Development.
 Geoff is a member of Woodbridge and District Lions Club, the Deben Yacht Club, Chairman of the Woodbridge Regatta Association and a Director of Choose Woodbridge CIC.